Llangwyfan – St Cwyfan’s Church

 History

-The church in Llangwyfan was built in the 12th century.
-Probably in the fourteenth century it was thoroughly rebuilt, and in the sixteenth century enlarged by the northern aisle.
+The church in Llangwyfan was built in the 12th century, probably named after St. Kevin, associated with the famous Irish monastic center at Glendalough.
+The church was probably partially rebuilt and enlarged in the 14th century, and in the 16th century the north aisle was added.
 During its construction, the roof truss of the old nave was also replaced.

 In the early modern period, the church in Llangwyfan witnessed Anglo-Welsh friction.
 In 1766, Bishop of Bangor appointed Thomas Bowles pastor of Trefdraeth, which also included the church of St. Cwyfan.
 Bowles did not know Welsh, and only five of the five hundred believers understood English.
 As a result, the local population protested against his appointment, leading to the consideration of the case at the court in 1773.
 The judge then ruled that Welsh-speaking priests should be sent primarily to Welsh-speaking parishes.